segmentio/analytics-next/packages/node/README.md

 By default, our library will flush:

-- The very first time it gets a message.
 - Every 15 messages (controlled by `settings.maxEventsInBatch`).
 - If 10 seconds has passed since the last flush (controlled by `settings.flushInterval`)